RealityVirtually2019/xable/README.md

 TEMPORARY DISABILITY
 SITUATIONAL

-Here are a few examples of the most common accessibility challenges and possible responses:
+Here are 3-4 examples of the common accessibility challenges and ways we might address:possible responses:

-CHALLENGE                                                               COMPLIANCE
+1. Color-blind user can't distinguish red-green or blue-yellow spectrums.
+To address that, the icon colors go into a high contrast mode or pattern overlay helps to distinguish color differences

-Color-blind user can't distinguish red-green or blue-yellow spectrums   The icon colors go into a high contrast mode or pattern overlay                                                                           helps to distinguish
+2. Vision-impared user may have difficulty reading labels or navigating XR space.
+To address that, a function could be enabled to allow user to enlarge elements when selected in 3D space.

-Vision-impared user may ahve difficulty reading labels, navigating      Function enabled to allow user to enlarge elements when selected in 3D space
+3.

 HACKATHON SCOPE- goals, constraints and theory of change for open source solution